India tightens regulatory grip on Facebook, WhatsApp with new rules

 The rules -- part of an effort by Prime Minister Narendra Modi’s nationalist government to tighten the leash on Big Tech -- come after Twitter recently ignored government orders to drop content related to farmers’ protests.

-India is the largest market by user numbers for both Facebook and WhatsApp.
+India is the largest market by users for both Facebook and its messenger service WhatsApp.

 The new rules issued by the government, called the Intermediary Guidelines and Digital Media Ethics Code, will be legally enforceable.